MutiatOba/IaC/README.md

 A playbook in Ansible is a set of instructions that describe the tasks to be performed by Ansible on a group of hosts.
 Playbooks are written in YAML and contain a series of tasks that are executed in sequence.
 Each task defines a set of actions to be performed on a specific host or group of hosts.
 Playbooks can be used to automate the deployment and management of infrastructure resources, as well as the configuration of applications and services.

-### Steps to set up Ansible
+### Steps to set up an ansible controller and web and db vms

-Need a scrip to launch controller virtual machine.
+You need a scrip to launch the controller virtual machine.

 Head over to visual studio code:
 - cd to the relevant folder
-- type vagrant init - which will create a vagrant file
+- type ```vagrant init``` - this will create a vagrant file
-- update the vagrant file:
+- update the vagrant file so it looks as follows:
 ```
 # ansible-tech201